CodeBear801/tech_summary/tech-summary/papers/colossus.md

     + software RAID
     + application encoding chosen
-- `Curators`: foundation of Colossus, its scalable metadata service can scale out horizontally built on top of a NoSQL database like BigTable allow Colossus to scale up by over a 100x over the largest GFS D servers: simple network attached disks
+- `Curators`: foundation of Colossus, its scalable metadata service
+  - can scale out horizontally
+  - built on top of a NoSQL database like `BigTable`
+  - allow Colossus to scale up by over a 100x over the largest GFS
+- `D servers`: simple network attached disks
-Custodians: background storage managers, handle such as disk space balancing, and RAID construction ensures the durability and availability ensures the system is working efficiently
+- `Custodians`: background storage managers, handle such as disk space balancing, and RAID construction
-Data: there are hot data (e.g. newly written data) and cold data Mixing flash and spinning disks really efficient storage organization just enough flash to push the I/O density per gigabyte of data just enough disks to fill them all up use flash to serve really hot data, and lower latency regarding to disks equal amounts of hot data across disks each disk has roughly same bandwidth spreads new writes evenly across all the disks so disk spindles are busy rest of disks filled with cold data moves older cold data to bigger drives so disks are full
+  - ensures the durability and availability
+  - ensures the system is working efficiently
+- `Data`: there are hot data (e.g. newly written data) and cold data
+- Mixing flash and spinning disks
+  - really efficient storage organization
+    + just enough flash to push the I/O density per gigabyte of data
+    + just enough disks to fill them all up
+  - use flash to serve really hot data, and lower latency
+  - regarding to disks
+    + equal amounts of hot data across disks
+        * each disk has roughly same bandwidth
+        * spreads new writes evenly across all the disks so disk spindles are busy
+  - rest of disks filled with cold data
+    + moves older cold data to bigger drives so disks are full

 ## How